 - Cooler Service Supervisor

 In the United States, there were 462,200 jobs for Mechanic, and Repairer Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 32,800 new jobs for Mechanic, and Repairer Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 43,400 job openings in this field each year.
+There will be an estimated 43,400 positions for Mechanic & Repairer Supervisor per year.

 The states with the most job growth for Mechanic & Repairer Supervisor are Utah, Nevada, and Texas.
 Watch out if you plan on working in Maine, Kansas, or Ohio.
 These states have the worst job growth for this type of profession.